Nitrostrider/gains_ese3600/README.md

 3. Flash the script in gains_ese3600 (must be done with home directory being gains_ese3600)

+Steps
-Beeps
+1. Beeps
-Pause a bit and then do rep
+2. Pause a bit and then do rep
-Once reach top, immediatly stop
+3. Once reach top, immediatly stop